LyMinh85/chillax/readme.md

    ```shell
    pyinstaller --clean Chillax.spec
    ```
+7. Then after that, copy folder 'assets' to folder 'dist'
 ### MacOS
 1. If python is not in your system
    - [Install python3.10 or higher version](https://www.python.org/downloads/macos/)